Egypt

 Google Maps probably shows the wrong route to Widan el-Faras.
 In fact, it is impossible to get there from the north.
 You have to drive from the south, preferably entering the road to Soknopaiu Nesos, the ruins of an ancient, well-preserved city from the time of the Ptolemaic.
 A few kilometers from Soknopaiu Nesos is the entrance to Lake Qarun National Park.
 You have to pay 5 USD per person for entry (no discounts for children, but the guard allowed my two children for one ticket).
 The exit to Gebel Qatrani is about halfway between the entrance to the park and Soknopaiu Nesos.
 After about two kilometers we came across a building where a guard was sitting.
 The guard checked our tickets, wrote down our phone number and gave his.
 Thanks to this, he saved us from serious trouble!

 A few minutes further we came across a junction.
 The road to the left led to Widan el-Faras, to the right to the Petrified Forest.
-We chose the latter and almost arrived when we got stuck in the …
+We chose the latter and almost arrived when we got stuck in the sand (we …

 Keep reading 0 comments